Intellect FrontTrademark & Intellectual Property Management.

-Trademark Search
+Trademark Cases

 In Sinma Medical Products v Yomeishu Seizo Co Ltd [2004] 4 MLJ 358 Sinma Medical Products appealed against a High Court decision that found it guilty of passing off and infringement of the mark owned by Yomeishu Seizo Co Ltd and granted an order rectifying the Trademark Register.